Dr Ali Eshragh

 In 2013, after successfully completing my Postdoc research project, I was appointed as a Lecturer in Operations Research in the School of Mathematical Sciences, the University of Adelaide.

 In 2014, I was offered a continuing lecturing position in the School of Mathematical and Physical Sciences, the University of Newcastle.
-Currently, I am a lecturer/researcher in Statistics and Optimization at the University of Newcastle.
-Just a few months after arriving at the University of Newcastle, I established the research group APCO (Applied Probability, Combinatorics and Optimization) within CARMA (Priority Research Centre for Computer Assisted Research Mathematics and its Applications).
+In 2017, I was promoted to Senior Lecturer (equivalent to Tenured Associate Professor in the U.S. system).
+Currently, I am a senior lecturer in Statistics and Optimization at the University of Newcastle.

 To receive my latest CV, please send me an email.